 With smart inbox management, agents have only 3 options:

 o Snooze: when an agent hits the snooze button, it does two things: it sets a new SLA to the customer and a new timeline for the conversation to return to the agents’ inbox.

 o Archive: this is used when a conversation needs no further action.
 However, when a new reply message comes in to an Archived conversation, this conversation moves out of the archive and is routed again to the right agent.

 o Forward: agents can forward a conversation to a colleague.
 This transfers ownership (and SLA responsibility) to a different agent.

 This results in giving great control over your inbox and thereby not leaving any conversation unattended!

 The Best Messenger-based Helpdesk, Now With the Best of Ticketing

 With these ticketing triggers, advanced routing parameters, and a personal inbox to manage it all, you can unlock all the critical workflows that traditional ticketing tools provide without compromising on the conversational, engaging front-end experience of a modern messenger.

 With all these added features, the experience becomes considerably better than the experience offered by traditional email-based ticketing systems.

-After all, you don’t need to reduce your customers to a number in order to resolve their problem.
-All they need is an assurance which only the resolution of their problem (within a given moment) can bring.
+After all, you don’t need to reduce your customers to a number to resolve their problems.
+All they need is assurance that only the resolution of their issue (within a given moment) can bring.